MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a List
 ----
-My source of evidence is going to be my LinkedList Lab, as well as an implementation of it in my Zeitgeist project to keep track of the top words in the documents.
-This may change in the future, based on how the cache actually works.
-If it still runs efficiently while adding/getting indexes from the array without using the LinkedList part, then this will stay.
-Based on the performance, I may use an alternative method I further describe in the Portfolio project to hopefully speed up the program dramatically.
+My source of evidence is going to be my LinkedList Lab which shows a proper use of a List, and has all the functions and requirements working as they should.

 * https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/tree/emrickgj